sunghunbae/eMF/README.md

 # -maxiter # : maximum iteration

 optimize -cluster 1 -s2 0.7
-# i.e. use cluster 1 AND S2 > 0.7 for optimization
+# i.e. use cluster 1 AND S2 > 0.7 for optimization of diffusion tensor

 # FITTING AND SELECTING MODELS
 #